mopmanifesto/mopmanifesto.github.io/README.md

 8 - Use as many agile methodologies your tech guru has demanded you to.

+9 - Select just few skilful developers to handle all the hard work, so all other team members will be available to anytime meetings.

+10 - Be always prepared for the _`HUH?`_ moment, when your Project Manager pretending isn't listening ignores everything you saying.

 ## Contributing

 Open a pull request and the authors will review it.
 Please be sure you understand every principle before submitting any suggestions.